Rincla971/holbertonschool-AirBnB_clone/README.md

 ## INTRODUCTION

 This is a command-line application designed to manage AirBnB objects, part of a larger project to build an AirBnB clone.
 The project focuses on creating a command interpreter for various functionalities like creating, retrieving, updating, and destroying objects.
 The application allows users to interact with objects of various classes, including User, State, City, and Place, and stores the data in a file-based storage system.
+## Background Context
+Welcome to the AirBnB clone project!
+Before starting, please read the AirBnB concept page.
+## First Step
+- The initial step in building the AirBnB clone is to create a command interpreter that manages AirBnB objects.
+This command interpreter is crucial for the overall functionality of the project.
+Key tasks include:
+- Creating a parent class (BaseModel) to handle the initialization, serialization, and deserialization of instances.
+- Establishing a flow of serialization and deserialization from instances to dictionaries to JSON strings to files.
+- Creating classes for AirBnB objects (User, State, City, Place, etc.) that inherit from BaseModel.
+- Developing the first abstracted storage engine (File storage) for the project.
+- Implementing unit tests to validate all classes and the storage engine
+## What's a Command Interpreter?
+The command interpreter is similar to a command-line shell but is specific to the AirBnB project.
+It enables users to perform the following actions:

+- Create a new object (e.g., User, Place, etc.).
+- Retrieve an object from storage.
+- Perform operations on objects (e.g., counting, computing statistics).
+- Update attributes of an object.
+- Delete an object.
 ## Resources
 Read or watch: